otrv4/otrv4/otrv4.md

       `MKenc, extra_symm_key = skipped_MKenc[ratchet_id, message_id]`.
     * Securely delete `skipped_MKenc[ratchet_id, message_id]`.
     * Calculate `MKmac = KDF_1(usageMACKey || MKenc, 64)`.
     * Use the `MKmac` to verify the MAC of the data message.
+If this verification fails:
+        * Reject the message.
     * Set `nonce` as the "nonce" from the received data message.
     * Decrypt the message using `MKenc` and `nonce`:
       ```